Upper Belvedere presents you with the eternal Vienna dilemma…what’s more impressive: the art on display or the building housing it?

 The visitor entrance to Upper Belvedere is the Sala Terrena, a large, brilliant white “lobby” with a decorated stucco ceiling, sculpted pillars, and supporting arches.

-This leads to the Grand Staircase: it seems you measured a person’s worth by the size of their staircase in Baroque days.
+This leads you to the Grand Staircase: it seems you measured a person’s worth by the size of their staircase in Baroque days.
 And Eugene was worth a lot.

 The grand staircase is, well, pretty grand: a huge wide stone staircase with stucco martial reliefs and giant iron-wrought lamps that would have greeted visitors as they arrived in their carriages.